MilowB/MilowB.github.io/index.md

 ## Who am I?

-I'm Mickaël Bettinelli, third year Ph.D student in the Grenoble-Alpes University.
-I'm working at the LCIS laboratory in the [Macsy-Cosy](http://lcis.grenoble-inp.fr/themes/modelisation-commande-et-supervision-des-systemes-complexes-ouverts-et-decentralises/) team.
+Mickaël Bettinelli, PhD, postdoctoral researcher at the university of Oulu where I work in the Center for Ubiquitous Computing.

 ## Thesis description